- This event has passed.

 Researchers interested in conducting a meta-analysis.

-- Fixed effect versus random effect meta-analysis
+- Step 7.
+Fixed effect versus random effect meta-analysis

-- Moderator analysis (subgroup analysis and meta-regression
+- Step 8.
+Moderator analysis (subgroup analysis and meta-regression)

-- Discussing and reporting the results
+Part 3 of the meta-analysis process – discussing and reporting the results

 About the instructor